verifereum/funding/NGI-[EU]/app.md

 # What are significant technical challenges you expect to solve during the project, if any?

+In the Verifereum project we are tackling the following significant technical challenges:

-- Complete executable specification of the EVM in logic
+1. To produce and maintain a complete executable specification of the EVM in an expressive logic suitable for proofs.
+As alluded to in the Related Work section, this is a goal of a number of ongoing projects.
-- Enable trustworthy high level reasoning about the bytecode programs
-- First production grade verified complier for Ethereum
+2. To enable trustworthy high-level reasoning about EVM bytecode programs.
+We have multiple directions towards achieving this goal including verified compilation of high-level smart contract code (e.g. in Vyper), and proof-producing decompilation of raw EVM bytecode into high-level functions in logic.
+The first approach leads us to the next challenge:
+3. To build the first production-grade verified complier for Ethereum, specifically for the Vyper language.

 # Describe the ecosystem of the project, and how you will engage with relevant actors and promote the outcomes?